Dheena-B/smart-todo-app/README.md

 # 🧠 Smart To-Do App

-A modern and interactive To-Do List app built with HTML, CSS, and JavaScript (ES6+).
+A modern and interactive To-Do List app built with HTML, CSS, and JavaScript.
 This app helps users manage their daily tasks with smart features like local storage, progress tracking, timers, and more.

 ## ✨ Features